osaroo3/django_restaurant_ci_project4/README.md

 ### Navbar

 Due to the base extension, the navigation bar is present on all pages of the site.
-If the user is logged in, the right end of the nav bar changes from "Welcome, AnonymousUser to welcome, John(depending on the name of the user)".
-The nav bar also collapses into a hamburger icon for smaller screen sizes.
+If the user is logged in, the right end of the navbar changes from "Welcome, AnonymousUser to welcome, John(depending on the name of the user)".
+The navbar also collapses into a hamburger icon for smaller screen sizes.

 Navigation bar for user's without an account.